SilaghiArcadis/SnakeGame/README.md

 # SnakeGame
-Developped this easy game in Java Swing
+Developed this easy game in Java Swing